 There are 4 main differences between a Curriculum Vitae (CV) and a resume: content, purpose, length, and design.
 For academic or medical purposes, it is recommended to use a CV that has longer pages and detailed information about your experience.

 On the other hand, if it is for general job-hunting, namely, applying for an operations manager position, creating an operations manager resume is more suitable since it is shorter (usually no more than 2 pages) and includes only relevant information.

-Typically, you can choose the resume format (chronological, functional, hybrid, and targets resume format) depending on your current status.
-For example, a target resume format is more recommended for a career changer, while a hybrid resume format is more suitable for a new graduate.
+Typically, you can choose the resume format (chronological, functional, and combination resume) depending on your current status.
+For example, a functional resume is more recommended for a career changer, while a hybrid resume format is more suitable for a new graduate.

-💡 Tips: If you are still uncertain about which format to use for your operations manager resume, it is suggested to adopt the most common type - chronological resume format.
+💡 Tips: If you are still uncertain about which format to use for your operations manager resume, it is suggested to adopt the most common type - chronological resume.

 To gain more inspiration, you can take a look at how others write their operations manager resumes.
 There is a great deal of operations manager resume examples online.

 Outstanding candidates always know how to tailor their resumes to each company’s specific needs.
 It does not make sense if a warehouse operations manager resume is the same as a bank operations manager resume.

 An operations manager cover letter is to vividly tell the employer your passion and qualification for the position of operations manager.
 Seize the chance to demonstrate who you are and what you can contribute!